bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 ## Array formulas

-Excel now has the capability of array formulas.
+Excel has the capability of array formulas.
 A single array formula can perform multiple calculations at once.

 Let's have a look at an example: